SoniBasant/50-Projects-on-JS-DOM/E7. Random Image Feed/README.md

 ## Overview

-Unsplash website gives us random images.
-At different height and width, we can get different images.
-Using JavaScript, we randomly change size, get new images and make a beautiful collage.
+Unsplash website gives us many types of images.
+In this project, there are two parameters.
+One is type of image and another is place of the image.
+Using javascript we can get different images at different places.

 ### Snapshots

-`Images are random.
-So their place on the page.`

-**Random Images of Space**
+**Random Images**

 ![Random Image Feed](Images/Random-snap-2.png)